chaos-genius/chaosgenius-docs/docs/Data_Sources/add_data-source.md

 # Add Data Source

-Chaos Genius supports multiple data sources including Databases, Datawarehouses and multiple 3rd party connectors.
+Chaos Genius supports multiple data sources.
 Please find a complete list of data sources & setup instructions for each data source in the section [Data Sources Catalog](/Data_Sources_Catalog/postgres.md)

 If you do not find the data source you are looking to add, please drop us a line on our Community Slack channel.